🚨 Emergency Bleed Kits - Bleed your brakes on the go!

 All hydraulic brakes are bled or purged for one of two reasons:

-• To remove air bubbles from the brake system, or
+• To remove air bubbles from the brake system

 Removing Air